11 Home Remedies for Cold and Flu in Babies & Kids

 - Mild fever

-To treat cold in babies, it is important that parents try to first comfort them so that they feel better.
+To treat the cold in babies, it is important that parents try first to comfort them so that they feel better.
 Fever causes dehydration, and the baby might not always feel thirsty or comfortable drinking.
 However, it is essential that you encourage him to consume more fluids.
 Look out for signs of dehydration and feed your baby fluids accordingly.